mazpod44/Digital-Writing-Folio/Readings.md

 How does the work make you reflect on your own ideas and what you might do for your own piece?
 These stories highlight the impact immersive/non-traditional storytelling can have.
 And I have realised I have to think about how the imagery can reinforce emotions and shift meaning dependent on the reader.
 I think I need to blend my personal experience more with the general themes in order to maintain connection with the audience.
 I am thinking of using a combination of the styles of 'snow season' and 'house on the hill'.
 I think that it would be interesting to have someone be moving through a space, but instead of a physical movement - like if I were to use bitsy- I would instead use images with text overlaid like in snow season.
 And instead of a piece of the text being used as the key to move on, I want to use an image/drawing of a keyhole.
 I think it would be really cool.

+# Week Six
+**Extra Reading**

+Montfort's chapter Riddles in Twisty Little Passages explores how riddles serve as a foundation for interactive fiction.
+He argues that riddles are more than what they seem- duh? - they require active engagement, interpretation and problem-solving.
+Both riddles and interactive fiction challenge us as readers to think beyond surface meaning and they reward us with resolution.
+Its fascinating to see how ancient literary forms influence digital storytelling too, the way we interact with narratives has always been growing and developing since the beginning of time.